 - A gift of $100 provides 40 nutritious home-cooked meals that support each woman’s health and foster community among the women.

-- A gift of $50 provides basic toiletries for women arriving at Gracenter.
+- A gift of $50 provides basic toiletries like toothbrushes and soap for women arriving at Gracenter.

 Gifts of any size will make a difference in the lives of the women we serve at Gracenter.
 Thank you for considering a donation.

 Sr. Marguerite Bartling, RGS